ipkpjersi/SimpleSpyLogger/README.md

   client can only capture private messages it actually receives or sends - i.e.
   PMs to/from you.
-Other players' PMs to each other are never delivered to your client and so cannot be logged from this side; capturing those would require a server-side hook on an OpenRSC world you operate, not a client agent.
+Other players' PMs to each other are never delivered to your client and so cannot be logged from this side; capturing those would require a server-side hook on a server you operate, not a client agent.
   That would be beyond the scope of this project, this project is about your messages and any public messages.
   Public/clan/trade/global chat the client does see is fair game for logging.